wutka/kim1-emulator/README.md

 accumulator has the value for the LED specified by the X register.
 Then I skip over the delay routine just for efficiency.

+Third, in order to let the KIM-1 read from the serial port, I look at the PC to see if it is at the GETCH routine.
+I then put the character into location 0xFE and jump to the end of GETCH where it knocks off the leftmost bit of the character and returns it.
+I tried to avoid this, but I couldn't get the timing down on the stop bit and the data bits to get the KIM-1 to read them.
+This is the one part of this that I would still have to do on hardware like the KIM UNO.

 ### Keyboard scanning
 I had a terrible time getting the keyboard scanning to work, I'm mainly writing this section in case someone else is trying to figure